-As a result of certain lock-up agreements entered into in connection with the IPO, each of the Demand Registration Right and Piggy-Back Registration Right will not be exercisable by AMG during a period of at least 180 days after the date of closing of the IPO.
-The Demand Registration Right and Piggy-Back Registration Right will also be subject to various conditions and limitations, and the Company will be entitled to defer any Demand Distribution in certain circumstances for a period not exceeding 90 days.
+The Demand Registration Right and Piggy-Back Registration Right are subject to various conditions and limitations, and the Company is entitled to defer any Demand Distribution in certain circumstances for a period not exceeding 90 days.
 The expenses in respect of a Demand Distribution, subject to certain exceptions, will be borne by the Company and AMG on a proportionate basis according to the number of Registrable Securities distributed by each.
 The expenses in respect of a Piggy-Back Distribution, subject to certain exceptions, will be borne by the Company, except that any underwriting fee on the sale of Registrable Securities by AMG and the fees of their external legal counsel will be borne by AMG.

 Pursuant to the Investor Rights Agreement, the Company will indemnify AMG for any misrepresentation in a prospectus under which AMG's Registrable Securities are distributed (other than in respect of any prospectus disclosure provided by AMG, in respect of AMG).
-AMG will indemnify the Company for any prospectus disclosure provided by the AMG in respect of AMG.
+AMG will indemnify the Company for any prospectus disclosure provided by AMG in respect of AMG.